AstroSat UV Deep Field IV. An Extended UV disk around a massive spiral galaxy at z=0.67: PSF matching, Photometry and SED modelling

-\section{PSF matching}
+\subsection{PSF matching}

-The PSF matching routine for HST and ISAAC images to the N242W is listed below. \begin{itemize} \item We identified isolated stars in the N242W image and ISAAC bands to model their PSF with a central moffat and extended exponential component, whose 1D radial profiles are shown in figure \ref{fig:PSF_matching}. \item Obtained the HST-F160W psf provided from \cite{2016Momcheva_3dhst}. \item Psf matching kernels were obtained with photutils psf matching routine, after scaling all psfs to the same pixel scale. \item The PSF matching kernels were tested by convolving HST psf and ISAAC psfs models, and comparing their curve of growth profiles with the curve of growth profile of NUV PSF (figure \ref{fig:PSF_matching}). \end{itemize} We briefly discussed the depth differences between UVIT N242W and HST-UV bands (F225W, F275W) in the main text; here, we directly compare their surface brightness (SB) profiles in Figure \ref{fig:PSF_matching}d, with HST data PSF-matched to N242W.
-While the HST-UV profiles generally follow the N242W shape, their large uncertainties at low SB levels make them unsuitable for tracing the extended XUV disk, unlike the deeper and higher S/N N242W data.
+The PSF matching routine for HST and ISAAC images to the N242W is listed below. \begin{itemize} \item We identified isolated stars in the N242W image and ISAAC bands to model their PSF with a central moffat and extended exponential component, whose 1D radial profiles are shown in figure \ref{fig:PSF_matching}. \item Obtained the HST-F160W psf provided from \cite{2016Momcheva_3dhst}. \item Psf matching kernels were obtained with photutils psf matching routine, after scaling all psfs to the same pixel scale. \item The PSF matching kernels were tested by convolving HST psf and ISAAC psfs models, and comparing their curve of growth profiles with the curve of growth profile of NUV PSF (figure \ref{fig:PSF_matching}). \item The HST\_F160W-N242W PSF matching kernel was applied to other HST bands, which were originally matched to F160W in \cite{Whittaker_2019ApJS..244...16W}.
+While we obtained individual matching kernals for ISAAC J, H and Ks bands. \end{itemize}

-\section{Photometry and SED fitting}
+\subsection{Photometry and SED fitting}

 We work on Image cutouts of size $\sim 32.1\arcsec\times 32.1\arcsec$ obtained around the galaxy coordinates in the UVIT- F154W and N242W bands($77\times 77 $ pixels) and deep archival Optical and IR data, which are Issac- J, H, Ks bands($215\times 215$ pixels), Irac- 1,2,3,4 bands($107\times 107$ pixels) and HST(convolved to F160W psf)- F336W, F435W, F606W, F775W, F814W, F850LP, F098M, F125W, F140W, F160W bands($539\times 539$ pixels).
-All cutouts are shown in Appendix \ref{appendix:Spectrum_and_obs}.
+All cutouts are shown in Figure \ref{fig:rgb_XUV_AUDF-X01}.

-To estimate the local background in UVIT data, 10 semi-random $5\times5$ pixel boxes were placed away from HST optical and UV sources.
-For the N242W cutout, the local mean and sigma were $1.2 \times 10^{-4}$ and $4.2 \times 10^{-5}$ cps/pixel, yielding a 3$\sigma$ depth of 28.56 mag$/$arcsec$^2$.
-Given the crowded GOODS-South region, we also used a minima-based background estimator \citep{Minima_stat} over a larger $70\arcsec$ cutout, which returned consistent values: $1.17 \times 10^{-4}$ cps/pixel (mean) and $4.24 \times 10^{-5}$ cps/pixel (sigma).
-For FUV154W, the background mean and sigma were $4.3 \times 10^{-6}$ and $8.3 \times 10^{-5}$ cps/pixel, respectively.

 To ensure consistent flux measurements across bands, we PSF-matched the HST and ISAAC images to the UVIT N242W resolution.
 This was done using the PSF matching routine from Photutils \citep{Photutils_2022zndo....596036B}, with full details provided in Appendix \ref{appendix:psf_match}.
 The F154W band has a curve of growth (COG) that closely matches that of N242W beyond $r > 2\arcsec$, with deviations under 1$\%$ \citep{kanak_saha_AUDFCat}, and thus was not further adjusted.
 The IRAC bands, particularly IRAC-2, 3, and 4, have significantly broader PSFs than UVIT.
 PSF matching to IRAC resolution would risk contamination from nearby sources; therefore, we used aperture-corrected fluxes directly from the observed images for these bands.